 Much like any other sex toys you might decide to use, there are some important points to consider when using anal beads safely.
-For the most part, anal beads are actually one of the safest kinds of sex toy out there.
-Even so, the anus is full of a lot of sensitive and delicate areas, so you want to be sure you don’t cause any damage to it.
+For the most part, anal beads are actually one of the safest sex toys out there.
+Even so, the anus is full of a lot of sensitive and delicate areas, so you want to be sure you don't cause any damage to it.

 Can They Get Stuck?

 One of the most common questions we see when it comes to putting anything inside your butt is whether or not it can get stuck.
-The anus and rectum will naturally swallow anything once it has moved past the sphincters, and gradually pull it inwards towards your colon.
-While this is an ever present danger in anal play, as long as you buy good quality anal beads, it shouldn’t ever happen.
+The anus and rectum will naturally swallow anything once it has moved past the sphincters and gradually pull it inwards towards your colon.
+While this is an ever-present danger in anal play, as long as you buy good quality anal beads, it shouldn’t ever happen.

-Sex toys and anal beads come in many different varieties of material.
-Silicone, jelly, rubber, latex, flesh-like, TPR, TPE, metal, steel, stainless steel, glass, and many others are some of the terms you’ll see when shopping around for anal beads.
-While some of these materials are completely body safe, others are a little more questionable, so you’ll want to make sure you’re picking up a good quality set of anal beads.
+Sex toys and anal beads come in many different materials.
+Silicone, jelly, rubber, latex, flesh-like, TPR, TPE, metal, steel, stainless steel, glass, and many others are some of the terms you'll see when shopping around for anal beads.
+While some of these materials are completely body safe, others are a little more questionable, so you'll want to make sure you're picking up a good quality set of anal beads.

 A final note about materials relates to lubricants.
 You should never use a silicone-based lube with a silicone set of anal beads.
 The two types of silicone products can react with each other, breaking down the surface of the beads and releasing debris and bacteria into your rectal passage.